-1. Add visual interest via your flooring.
+1. Add visual interest with your flooring.

-2. Splash out on your backsplash.
+2. Consider your backsplash.

 3. Mix modern and natural.